 SCCM updates and Servicing got changed drastically in the last few years.
 I hear feedback from many SCCM admins that they don’t like the four(4) months upgrade cycle of SCCM.
 Let’s define SCCM Upgrade strategy for your organization.

 It’s time to define a new process or revamp your existing process within your organization to remove the frustration about the SCCM upgrade.
-I will share my experience with SCCM Deployment Rings – SCCM Release Management Process in this post.
+This post will share my experience with SCCM Deployment Rings – SCCM Release Management Process.

 What Changed in SCCM Servicing?

 SCCM infra upgrade used to happen once in one (1) year or two (2) years.
 Some organizations are still using SCCM 2007 under an extended support agreement with Microsoft.

 Even the release cycle of a new version of SCCM 2012 was also used to happen once in 2 years.
 You will learn more about the sample SCCM Release Management Process in the latter part of this post.

 Microsoft started releasing new versions of SCCM every four(4) months to cope with Windows 10 servicing requirements.
 Microsoft released three(3) versions of SCCM in a year and two(2) versions of Windows 10.

 SCCM updates & servicing are a big change for all the organizations.
 They should redefine their internal release management process (SCCM Upgrade strategy).

 [Related Topic – Release Management Process Tips for Windows 10 Servicing]